 To get started, please create a new iOS project in Xcode called “iDine”, choosing the App template.
-You should also select SwiftUI for the Interface, and SwiftUI App for Life Cycle.
-Please leave all the checkboxes unchecked.
+You should also select SwiftUI for the Interface, but please leave all the checkboxes unchecked.

 There are quite a few assets provided for this project that you need to copy in before you start.
 These are all in the assets for this project, which you can download here: https://www.hackingwithswift.com/samples/idine.zip.

 Please copy them into your project like this:

 Codabledata from a bundle.
 This is not related to SwiftUI, so we won’t be covering it here.